Spies Now Admitted to the UNWTO General Assembly in Madrid

 It appears eTurboNews remained consistent in its criticism of UNWTO together with a handful of other brave news outlets, including Hosteltur in Spain.

 “The threat of telling the truth was the reason eTurboNews was banned from the General Assembly two years ago in St. Petersburg, Russia.
-In 2019 eTurboNews told UNWTO, it will not be silenced. eTurboNews was banned at all regional or executive council conferences, media, and trade show events since January 1, 2018.”
+In 2019 eTurboNews told UNWTO, it will not be silenced. eTurboNews was banned at all regional, executive council conferences, media, and trade show events since January 1, 2018.”

 Besides CNN and Travel Weekly, the following not-so-critical media is allowed to attend the General Assembly.